Whenever I meet with a prospective client, I always ask them what their goals are for their new marketing activities.

 You should have several (we go for 3-5) per audience segment.

 - Explain to people who you are, and why they should care;

 - Show how your product/service solves their problems;

 - And speak in your very own well-defined tone of voice.

 These messages can form the basis for content you create, or work on their own in your marketing and advertising.

-Yes, the point of marketing is to get that stack of new leads.
+Yes, the point of marketing is to bring in the leads.
 But to get there, we need to introduce some process.
 Working through these steps is the best way to get started.

 A cohesive foundation like this is the jumping-off point for your content strategy.

 Just remember these steps: